-- 97. Plaintiff re-alleges and incorporates herein by reference all prior allegations in this Complaint. - 98.
-ERISA § 205(a)-(d), 29 U.S.C. § 1055(a)-(d) requires that all plans shall provide benefits in the form of a "Qualified Joint and Survivor Annuity" and "Qualified Optional Survivor Annuity," and ERISA § 205(d), 29 U.S.C. § 1055(d) provides that they must be "the actuarial equivalent of a single annuity for the life of the participant." - 99.
-Treasury regulations setting forth plan requirements provide that a "qualified joint and survivor annuity must be at least the actuarial equivalent of the normal form of life annuity or, if greater, of any optional form of life annuity offered under the plan . . . determined, on the basis of consistently applied reasonable actuarial factors[.]"
-26 C.F.R. § 1.401(a)-11(b)(2). - 100.
-In other words, ERISA § 205(a)-(d) requires that at the time a participant retires, if they take their benefit as a joint and survivor annuity, the value of the joint annuity must be no less the actuarial equivalent of their single life annuity. - and survivor annuities reduced Class members' benefits to less than the actuarial equivalent value of their ERISA protected benefits expressed as the single life annuity at the same retirement date, and they are based on different actuarial assumptions than the Plan uses for determining its funded status and for calculating certain vested benefits, as well as the assumptions the Plan uses to calculate joint and survivor annuities for those who retired after April 1, 2021.
+- 101. Plaintiff re-alleges and incorporates herein by reference all prior allegations in this Complaint. - 102.
+ERISA § 205(a)-(d), 29 U.S.C. § 1055(a)-(d) requires that all plans shall provide benefits in the form of a "Qualified Joint and Survivor Annuity" and "Qualified Optional Survivor Annuity," and ERISA § 205(d), 29 U.S.C. § 1055(d) provides that they must be "the actuarial equivalent of a single annuity for the life of the participant." - 103.
+Treasury regulations setting forth plan requirements provide that a "qualified joint and survivor annuity must be at least the actuarial equivalent of the normal form of life annuity or, if greater, of any optional form of life annuity offered under the plan. . . . determined, on the basis of consistently applied reasonable actuarial factors[.]"
+26 C.F.R. § 1.401(a)-11(b)(2).

-- 102. Thus, the Plan's actuarial assumptions for joint and survivor annuities applicable to Class members violate ERISA § 205(a)-(d), 29 U.S.C. § 1055(a)-(d). - 103.
-ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), authorizes a participant or beneficiary to bring a civil action to "(A) enjoin any act or practice which violates any provision of this title or the terms of the plan, or (B) to obtain other appropriate equitable relief (i) to redress such violations or (ii) to enforce any provisions of this title or the terms of the plan." - 104.
-Pursuant to § 502(a)(3), 29 U.S.C. § 1132(a)(3), Plaintiff seeks all available and appropriate equitable relief against Defendants to redress the violations of ERISA § 205, 29 U.S.C. § 1055 described herein, including, but not limited to the relief set forth below in the Prayer For Relief. - 105.
-ERISA § 502(a)(2), 29 U.S.C. § 1132(a)(2), authorizes a participant or beneficiary to bring a civil action "for appropriate relief under section 1109 of this title." - 106.
-ERISA § 409(a), 29 U.S.C. § 1109(a), mandates that "[a]ny person who is a fiduciary with respect to a plan who breaches any of the responsibilities, obligations, or duties imposed upon fiduciaries by this subchapter shall be personally liable to make good to such plan any losses to the plan resulting from each such breach, and to restore to such plan any profits of such fiduciary which have been made through use of assets of the plan by the fiduciary, and shall be subject to such other equitable or remedial relief as the court may deem appropriate, including removal of such fiduciary." - 107.
-Pursuant to ERISA § 502(a)(2) and § 409(a), 29 U.S.C. § 1132(a)(2) and §1109(a), Plaintiff seeks all available and appropriate remedies against the Plans Committee to redress violations of ERISA § § 205, 29 U.S.C. § 1055 described herein, including, but not limited to the relief set forth below in the Prayer For Relief.
+- 104. In other words, ERISA § 205(a)-(d) requires that at the time the participants retire, if their benefit is taken as a joint and survivor annuity, the value of such joint annuity must be no less than the actuarial equivalent of their single life annuity. - 105.
+As explained above, the actuarial assumptions applicable to Class members' joint and survivor annuities reduces Class members' benefits to less than the actuarial equivalent value of their ERISA protected benefits expressed as the single life annuity at the same retirement date, and they are based on different actuarial assumptions than the Plan uses for determining its funded status and for calculating other forms of benefits. - 106.
+Thus, the Plan's actuarial assumptions for joint and survivor annuities applicable to Class members violate ERISA § 205(a)-(d), 29 U.S.C. § 1055(a)-(d). - 107.
+ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3) authorizes a participant or beneficiary to bring a civil action to "(A) enjoin any act or practice which violates any provision of this subchapter or the terms of the plan, or (B) to obtain other appropriate equitable relief (i) to redress such violations or (ii) to enforce any provisions of this subchapter or the terms of the plan." - 108.
+Pursuant to § 502(a)(3), 29 U.S.C. § 1132(a)(3), Plaintiff seeks all available and appropriate equitable relief against Defendants to redress the violations of ERISA § 205, 29 U.S.C. § 1055 described herein, including, but not limited to the relief set forth below in the Prayer For Relief. - 109.
+ERISA § 502(a)(2), 29 U.S.C. § 1132(a)(2) authorizes a participant or beneficiary to bring a civil action "for appropriate relief under section 1109 of this title." - 110.
+ERISA § 409(a), 29 U.S.C. § 1109(a) mandates that "[a]ny person who is a fiduciary with respect to a plan who breaches any of the responsibilities, obligations, or duties imposed upon fiduciaries by this subchapter shall be personally liable to make good to such plan any losses to the plan resulting from each such breach, and to restore to such plan any profits of such fiduciary which have been made through use of assets of the plan by the fiduciary, and shall be subject to such other equitable or remedial relief as the court may deem appropriate, including removal of such fiduciary." - 111.
+Pursuant to ERISA § 502(a)(2) and § 409(a), 29 U.S.C. § 1132(a)(2) and §1109(a), Plaintiff seeks all available and appropriate remedies against the Administrative Committee to redress violations of ERISA § 205, 29 U.S.C. § 1055 described herein, including, but not limited to the relief set forth below in the Prayer For Relief.